7 Best Ski Backpacks of 2022/2023

 Ski and Snowboard Carry

 Most backpacks will have some sort of ski carry system.
-The most common is a diagonal carry, where the skis are attached to the pack at an angle.
+The most common is diagonal ski carry, where the skis are attached to the pack at an angle.
 This keeps the skis close to your body and makes them less likely to catch on things while you are hiking.
 Some backpacks also have an A-frame or a vertical carry system.

 Final Thoughts